 WHT in the general regime (i.e. any sector other than the oil and gas sector)

-According to the 2023 Budget Law of Equatorial Guinea, there is a 15% tax withheld on the gross incomes obtained in Equatorial Guinea by non-resident entities and individuals.
-Therefore, as of 1 January 2023, all services (including those performed outside the country) provided to entities located in Equatorial Guinea will be subject to 15% WHT in Equatorial Guinea since the income is from an Equatorial Guinea source.
+In 2024, there is a 10% tax withheld on the gross incomes obtained in Equatorial Guinea by non-resident entities and individuals.
+Therefore, as of 1 January 2024, all services provided to entities located in Equatorial Guinea will be subject to 10% WHT in Equatorial Guinea since the income is from an Equatorial Guinea source.

 Dividends and interests paid to non-residents are subject to 25% WHT.